KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: Boolean, Default value: True

-Set this option to `false` to disable the colorful output of kdesrc-build.
-Note that kdesrc-build will not output the color codes to anything but a terminal (such as xterm, Konsole, or the normal Linux console).
+Set this option to `false` to disable the colorful output of kde-builder.
+Note that kde-builder will not output the color codes to anything but a terminal (such as xterm, Konsole, or the normal Linux console).